 Spartanburg Community College

-"SCC is so diverse and there are so many types of people with so many different experiences.
-With all that knowledge and life experience, you get a really well-rounded perspective on the world and it challenges your assumptions and beliefs.
+"SCC is so diverse With all that life experience, you get a really well-rounded perspective on the world.
 That helps you recognize different opportunities and possibilities."

 I’m from Florida.
 I graduated high school there, but wasn’t really big into school or academics until later in my senior year when I really started pushing myself.
 I have a twin brother and he moved to South Carolina right after graduation.
 The rest of my family is up here, too.
 I stayed in Florida for about a year after high school, but it wasn’t really going anywhere.
 I was just barely making it, so I decided to come up here to be closer to family.
 I saved up money and my brother and I eventually moved out.
 This is when I really got into history and exercise science.